-Sound Design Level 2 enhances the student's understanding of sound production and digital audio editing.
+Sound Design 200 enhances the student's understanding of sound production as well as digital audio editing and processing.
 It develops a skill set to enable efficient, high quality recording, editing and audio final mix.
-Students are encouraged to think critically and creatively about sound as a medium not only within film and television, but also as an independent medium such as sound for the radio and stand alone soundscapes.
+Students are encouraged to think critically and creatively about sound as a medium not only within the moving image applications but also as an independent medium such as sound for radio and standalone soundscapes.

-- + Show a practical and theoretical understanding of audio processing. - + Use advanced knowledge of microphones and recording techniques to perform high quality studio and location sound recordings - + Demonstrate competence in sound mixing - + Show an understanding of using effects to define sound in the sound field. - + Design, communicate, present and pitch a comprehensive sound design brief - + Show an understanding of various synthesis techniques. - + Competently develop concepts into concrete sonic ideas and applications. - + Show an understanding of the role of sound in film, TV, radio and interactive media.
+- + Setup and run recording sessions in studio for various scenarios - + Location Sound Workflow - + Execute all aspects of Audio Post Production & Final Mix - + Apply audio processing effectively in the context of audio post production - + Use advanced knowledge of microphones and recording techniques to make high quality studio and location sound recordings - + Demonstrate competence in sound mixing - + Competently develop concepts into concrete sonic ideas and applications. - + Show an understanding of the role of sound in film, TV and radio.